PotatoFi/spectrum/specification.md

   * Show channel markers
   * Show frequency markers

+# Channel labels and attributes

+Each channel has a set of attributes, such as channel, center frequency, and max Tx power.
+The user can enable a "channel label" that shows these attributes.
+For the moment, I am planning to use html/css divs that hover over the chart, and sync with it so they can stack.
+A dotted vertical line will connect the channel chart to the label.
+The label will turn into a "..." when zoomed out.

+## Mousing over a label

 # Mouseover inspector

 As the user mouses over, draw a vertical line.
 Above the vertical line, show the current frequency.
 Snap to the edges and centers of signatures.

+# Cookies

+The user's center frequency and zoom level will be saved to a cookie.

+# Shortcuts

+Using the same system as the cookies, the user can click `900 MHz`, `2.4 GHz`, `5 GHz`, or `6 GHz` to jump to a specific frequency and zoom level.

 # To-Do